 Tip #2: Drink LOTS of Water

-Water is fundamental to a detox.
+A top tip from a representative from https://macbdoil.co.uk/ ; water is fundamental to a detox.
 (You want to flush toxins out, right?!).
 Water is essential in your kidney’s ability to purify your blood and your liver’s ability to remove toxins from the rest of your system.
 It is extremely important to help support these organs so that they can work in tandem with your own purifying efforts.
 And if you are restricting food or calories, drinking water will help you feel full.

 Tea and hot lemon water are